 Litigating such cases has cost millions of dollars.
 The fiscal note on Tennessee’s proposed law found that each lawsuit would cost the state $100,000.
 Criminal defendants have brought numerous frivolous suits.

 Public safety was another concern, McKean said.
 Some of the lawsuits caused criminal prosecutions to be put on hold.

 Another concern is treating the Second Amendment differently from our other Bill of Rights.
 Varying degrees of scrutiny are applied to all the other fundamental Bill of Rights protections.
 The Fourth Amendment is the most obvious example.
 Search or seizure has to be reasonable, not necessary to serve a compelling state interest.

 The Eighth Amendment bars cruel and unusual punishment, but doesn’t require the government to justify the punishment as necessary to serve a compelling state interest.

 And reasonable time, place, and manner restrictions are placed on speech in public areas where the rights of the speaker may come into conflict with the rights of others.

-Requiring strict scrutiny for the review of all firearm legislation fails to recognize that there are a wide variety of matters touching the Second Amendment that call for different levels of scrutiny and fly in the face of
+Requiring strict scrutiny for the review of all firearm legislation fails to recognize that there are a wide variety of matters touching the Second Amendment that call for different levels of scrutiny and fly in the face of established court precedent.

 In the landmark Heller decision recognizing individual Second Amendment rights, the U.S. Supreme Court rejected the idea that strict scrutiny should apply to all gun laws.
 In fact, Justice Scalia’s opinion identified many reasonable gun safety laws, like those that prevent dangerous people from accessing guns, and keeping guns out of the hands of felons, as presumptively lawful–a very different standard from strict scrutiny.